 Tim Thursfield has been a member of the Woodland Trust for over 25 years and has had a lifelong passion for trees and conservation.
 He has planted his own wood in Wales and also works as a volunteer in Richmond Park restoring woodland habitats.

-This trek was scheduled to take place in April 2020, but has now been postponed to March 6th – 26th 2021 due to Covid-19.
+This trek was scheduled to take place in April 2020, but was postponed due to Covid-19.
+We await a further update in due course.

 Working in Australia as a teenager, he glimpsed Mount Everest on his overland return trip through Nepal, and determined he would revisit the Himalayas.